natwonglakhon/main/_posts/2026-05-14-California-Housing.md

 An interesting pattern emerges: all models' mean residuals increased in magnitude despite improvements in $R^2$.
 However, all standard deviations decreased.
 This reflects a trade-off: the aggregated features make models more reliable on average (smaller spread of errors) while slightly shifting the mean.
 XGBoost retains the best overall profile with the smallest mean residual (-\\$527) and the tightest standard deviation (\\$41,244).

+#### Practical Implications

+The final XGBoost model achieves an $R^2$ of 82.0%, making it the strongest candidate for an automated valuation system.
+The feature engineering results demonstrate that incorporating domain knowledge can provide meaningful gains beyond simply increasing model complexity.

+While this model is not intended to replace professional appraisals, it could serve as a first-pass valuation tool for:

+ - estimating listing prices on real estate platforms,
+ - supporting mortgage pre-assessments,
+ - identifying potentially underpriced properties for investment analysis,
+ - providing rapid price estimates for large property portfolios.

 ---

 ## V. Conclusion and Discussion